twhite96/electronics-blog/src/pages/pages/2015-05-01---about/index.md

 ![](./2.jpg)

-I'm Tiffany, a front-end developer and electronics geek.
+I'm Tiffany, a front-end developer at a really cool consulting firm in Virginia where I get to work from home, here in my loft in PA.
+I'm also an electronics geek.
 I have always loved electronics and gadgets and was always thinking of ways to build something that I probably didn't have the materials for.
 Taking things apart was a no-go in my house.

 I *did* try though.
 It didn't go well.